MichaelELeonard/Neural-Network-Challenge/README.md

 <img src="ReadMe Pics/Pic 6.png" width="539" height="291">

 # The Results
-The model produced a 73.17 predictive accuracy and a loss of 0.55
+The model produced a 73.17% predictive accuracy rate and a loss of 0.55

 <br>
 <img src="ReadMe Pics/Pic 7.png" width="589" height="59">